Crisfield Municipal Airport

-Crisfield Municipal Airport (FAA LID: W41) is a public airport located 3 mi from Crisfield in Somerset County, Maryland, United States.
+Crisfield Somerset Municipal Airport (FAA LID: W41) is a public airport located 3 mi from Crisfield in Somerset County, Maryland, United States.
 Crisfield is located near the center of the Delmarva Peninsula in the heart of Bay Country.
 The Atlantic Ocean is 28 mi to the east and the Chesapeake Bay just a few miles to the west.
 The Crisfield-Somerset County Airport is a joint venture of Somerset County and the City of Crisfield.

 The airport averages 33 flights per week and has nine aircraft based at the field.